hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/environment.md

 agents interact with each other as well as external entities (e.g., search engines).
 """

-from src.utils.jjson import j_loads
 import logging
-logger = logging.getLogger("tinytroupe")
 import copy
-from datetime import datetime, timedelta
+from datetime import datetime, timedelta from typing import Any, Union, List

-from tinytroupe.agent import *
-from tinytroupe.utils import name_or_empty, pretty_datetime
-import tinytroupe.control as control from tinytroupe.control import transactional, default

 from rich.console import Console

-from typing import Any, TypeVar, Union
-AgentOrWorld = Union["TinyPerson", "TinyWorld"]
+from tinytroupe.agent import TinyPerson from tinytroupe.utils import name_or_empty, pretty_datetime
+from tinytroupe.control import transactional from src.logger import logger  # Import logger from src.logger

 class TinyWorld:
     """
     Base class for environments.

+    :ivar all_environments: A dictionary of all environments.
+    :vartype all_environments: dict
+    :ivar communication_display: Whether to display communications.
+    :vartype communication_display: bool
     """

-    # This dictionary stores all environments.
-    # A dict of all environments created so far.
-    all_environments = {} # name -> environment
+    all_environments = {}

-    # Whether to display environments communications or not, for all environments.
     communication_display = True

-    def __init__(self, name: str="A TinyWorld", agents=[],
+    def __init__(self, name: str="A TinyWorld", agents: List[TinyPerson]=[],
                  initial_datetime=datetime.now(),
-                 broadcast_if_no_target=True):
+                 broadcast_if_no_target: bool=True):
         """
         Initializes an environment.